 Do I Count Utilities on My Taxes?

 In certain instances, utility costs can turn into a tax deduction when filing your tax return.
-Let’s take a look at some common examples.
+Let’s take a look at some common examples where utilities may be deductible.

-Can I claim utilities on my taxes if I work from home and am self-employed?
+1. You may be able to claim utilities on your taxes if you work from home and are self-employed.

 You can deduct a portion of your home-related expenses, including utilities, if you use your home office exclusively for self-employment or business use.
 This is true whether you’re a homeowner or a renter.
 However, you cannot deduct these expenses if you are an employee who works from home.
 This deduction is only for self-employed individuals and do not cover home office expenses for employees.